Advice to Councils

 There used to be a problem with charges due to regulations and unnecessary advertising of road closure orders.
 But as a result of Streets Alive's long campaign the Government removed this problem.

-Also, the Department of Transport has written to councils (download the letter) and publicised here that:
+Also, the Department of Transport has written to councils (download the letter) saying that:

 "..for most small organised street parties that don't affect the wider road network, there is no requirement in law for local authorities to advertise proposed closures or carry out consultations.
 Neither are specific signs or other traffic management equipment required.
 Local authorities should act proportionately, wisely, and in the public interest - and highways law does not stop them doing that".